CSC207-UofT/course-project-aarves/phase2/progress_report.md

 ## Testing ##

-During Phase 2, we have worked to improve our test coverage from just testing two classes in the usecase layer to now testing most classes in all layers of Clean Architecture.
-Due to the intense amount of refactoring and repeated changes to the main part of our program, currently we have finished testing for adapters, entities and usecases.
+During Phase 2, we have worked to improve our test coverage from just testing two classes in the use case layer to now testing most classes in all layers of Clean Architecture.
+Due to the intense amount of refactoring and repeated changes to the main part of our program, currently we have finished testing for adapters, entities and use cases.
 ![image](https://user-images.githubusercontent.com/78867159/145317838-83b606f7-7f4a-4d10-8572-1a9a1c40d326.png)